-- Locate .htaccess file, right click on it, and select Edit.
+- Locate the .htaccess file, right click on it, and select Edit.

-- A text editor popup will display, just click Edit.
+- A text editor pop-up will display.
+Click Edit again.

 - The .htaccess editor will appear.
 Paste the following code at the top of the page, and replace mypage.html with the file name of your index page.